 Policy in a Nutshell: This policy stipulates that all new development proposals should be of high-quality design and contribute positively to the character of existing settlements.
-The policy includes seven specific measures which must be met as part of this.
+The policy includes five specific measures which must be met as part of this.

-All new development in the Neighbourhood Plan area should be of high-quality design, contribute positively to the street scene and must preserve or enhance the settlements of Gayton and Gayton Thorpe by:
+As appropriate to their scale, nature and location, development proposals should be of high-quality design, contribute positively to the street scene and must preserve or enhance the settlements of Gayton and Gayton Thorpe by:

-- a) Recognising and reinforcing the distinctive character as described in the Gayton and Gayton Thorpe Character Assessment [8]. - b) Ensuring buildings are of a scale, layout, height and density that are in harmony with the distinctive features of the built environment and landscape in the immediate vicinity. - Ensuring choice of materials and new boundary treatments complement the local character in immediate surroundings and wider area with respect to materials and design. - Incorporating sustainable design and construction measures, energy efficiency measures and measures which will help towards climate change mitigation and adaptation - e) Retaining and enhancing vegetated boundaries, particularly those of intact hedgerows and trees.
+- a) Recognising and reinforcing the distinctive character as described in the Gayton and Gayton Thorpe Character Assessment [8]. - b) Ensuring buildings are of a scale, layout, height and density that are in harmony with the distinctive features of the built environment and landscape in the immediate vicinity. - c) Ensuring choice of materials and new boundary treatments complement the local character in immediate surroundings and wider area with respect to materials and design. - d) Incorporating sustainable design and construction measures, energy efficiency measures and measures which will help towards climate change mitigation and adaptation - e) Retaining and enhancing vegetated boundaries, particularly those of intact hedgerows and trees.